Best Sun Shirts for Running of 2026

 What is a UPF rating?

-All materials can receive an Ultraviolet Protection Factor rating, which measures the percentage of sun rays that can penetrate it.
+All materials can receive an Ultraviolet Protection Factor rating, which measures the percentage of sun rays that can penetrate them.
 The higher the UPF rating, the more protection a material offers.
 A material must have a UPF rating of over 30 to receive a Seal of Recommendation from the Skin Cancer Foundation.
 A UPF rating of 15 to 29 is considered good, 30 to 49 is very good, and over 50 is excellent.

 What UPF rating should I look for in a sun shirt?

 Sun shirts are all about compromise.
-While in most hot conditions, it’s cooler to wear short sleeves or a tank top, a good sun shirt can keep you comfortable enough and provide good sun protection.
+While in most hot conditions, it’s cooler to wear short sleeves or a tank top, a good sun shirt can keep you comfortable enough and provide important sun protection.
 To maximize sun protection, look for a shirt with a UPF 50+ rating, like the Black Diamond Alpenglow Hoody.

 Best Sunshirt for Running - trail running in Arc'teryx Taema Hoody